Vans are trendy, but are they slip-resistant?

 The big conclusion here is that Vans are non-slip shoes.
 More specifically, they are high-quality non-slip shoes.
 If skateboarders can trust them to keep them from falling and breaking their legs, you can trust them to keep you from slipping and falling in the kitchen.

-Not many other brands put so much focus into slip resistance.
+Not many other brands put so much focus on slip resistance.

 Vans have been around for a long time, which means people trust them.
 So the next time you are looking for a new pair of no-slip shoes, take a look at some Vans.